MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/tag-security-privacy-clipboard-svg.md

 ### 2.7.
 Does this specification allow an origin to send data to the underlying platform?

 Yes.
 This exposes a new `image/svg+xml` MIME type to the clipboard using the existing async clipboard API.
-The content is processed and security-sensitive content is removed before it gets written to the clipboard.
+The content is processed using the `DOMParser` that uses an XML parser to return a well-formed SVG document before it gets written to the clipboard.

 ### 2.8.
 Do features in this specification enable access to device sensors?